Fakhruddin Ali Ahmed: Promulgation of the Emergency

 In the early hours of the next day, electricity supply was cut off to newspaper offices in Delhi and the main leaders of opposition parties placed under arrest.
 The Cabinet met at 7AM on 26 June, where it was informed by the prime minister of the imposition of emergency the previous night.
 Prime Minister Gandhi subsequently addressed the nation on All India Radio announcing the Emergency, beginning with the words "The President has proclaimed an emergency.
 This is nothing to panic about."
-The Emergency which lasted until 21 March 1977 saw the suppression of civil liberties, the arrest of opposition politicians and clampdown on political parties, the suspension of fundamental rights guaranteed by the Indian Constitution and the muzzling of the media, and has been described as a period of darkness for India’s democracy.
+The Emergency, which lasted until 21 March 1977, saw the suppression of civil liberties, the arrest of opposition politicians and clampdown on political parties, the suspension of fundamental rights guaranteed by the Indian Constitution and the muzzling of the media.
+It has been described as a period of darkness for India's democracy.

 Ordinances and Constitutional Amendments

-The two-thirds majority enjoyed by the Congress Party in India’s Parliament allowed it to undertake several wide-ranging constitutional amendments.
+The two-thirds majority enjoyed by the Congress Party in India's Parliament allowed it to undertake several wide-ranging constitutional amendments.
 The Prime Minister also instructed Ahmed to issue ordinances, sidestepping Parliament and allowing for rule by decree.
 In August 1975, the thirty-eighth and thirty-ninth Constitutional Amendment Bills passed by Parliament received presidential assent.
-The 38th Amendment precluded the Emergency and the ordinances passed during this period from judicial review whereas the 39th Amendment barred the courts from adjudicating election petitions filed against the president, the vice president, the prime minister and the speaker of the Lok Sabha and rendered any pending proceedings before the courts null and void.
+The 38th Amendment precluded the Emergency and the ordinances passed during this period from judicial review, while the 39th Amendment barred the courts from adjudicating election petitions filed against the president, the vice president, the prime minister and the speaker of the Lok Sabha and rendered any pending proceedings before the courts null and void.